Propsteikirche St. Urbanus

 2. November 2025

 Wonderfully designed family service with the upcoming communion children.
 Unfortunately, the choice of songs from the hymnal doesn't really encourage the kids to sing along.
-And when a song comes across as a bit "livelier", the organist stifles the congregation's singing with the power of the organ.
+And when a song comes in a bit "livelier," the organist drowns out the congregation's singing with the power of the organ.
 It could definitely be better.

 HT